insinfo/pg8000/README.md

 - [x] ascii

 #### extreme experimental
-- [x] Allow reconnection attempt if postgresql was started (allowAttemptToReconnect: true)
+- [x] Allow reconnection attempt if postgresql was restarted (allowAttemptToReconnect: true)

 ## Creating a connection with SSL and executing a simple select